ibm-cloud-docs/sell/software-faq.md

 Make sure the version of the software that you're updating in your private catalog is the same as the version that was onboarded in the Partner Center UI.
 {: note}

+## A sponsored {{site.data.keyword.IBM_notm}} team is helping me onboard.
+Should I use their {{site.data.keyword.cloud_notm}} account or my {{site.data.keyword.cloud_notm}} account to go through the onboarding process?
+{: #choose-account-sw}
+{: faq}

+Use your own account to onboard your software.
+If the {{site.data.keyword.IBM_notm}} employee uses their account, the software won’t pass the approval process and the onboarding process must be restarted.
+If an {{site.data.keyword.IBM_notm}} employee is helping you, you can add them to your account if you feel comfortable doing so.

 ## Can I restore a deprecated version of software?
 {: #restore-versions}
 {: faq}